Democracy in the Balance: How Can We Reignite Youth Engagement?

 Free entry

 Democracy is being faced with the dilemma of how to deal with current anti-democratic threats while maintaining legitimacy.
-The Nordic countries traditionally subscribe to the classic democratic pillars: free and fair elections, active citizenship, freedom of speech and press and equality” But when the tendency is that the world is turnings its back to democracy, what, then, is to be done?
+The Nordic countries traditionally subscribe to the classic democratic pillars: free and fair elections, active citizenship, freedom of speech and press and equality.”
+But when the tendency is that the world is turning its back to democracy, what, then, is to be done?

-With the theme: Democracy in the balance: How Can We Reignite Youth Engagement?”, the Nordic Council of Ministers is hosting a seminar on May 27th from 18:00–20:00 GMT at Nordic House in Reykjavik
+With the theme: Democracy in the Balance: How Can We Reignite Youth Engagement?”, the Nordic Council of Ministers is hosting a seminar on May 27th from 16:30 – 18:00 GMT at Nordic House in Reykjavik

 Frame of Discussion: